jhallen/exorsim/doc/edos.md

 ### ASM

-ASM is the absolute assembler, meaning it generate S19 files directly but can not generate relocatable object file that work with RLOAD.
+ASM is the absolute assembler, meaning it generates S19 files directly but can not generate relocatable object files that work with RLOAD.

 Mike Douglas (aka "Deramp") ported this from the Astral-2000.